killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 If there truly were a War on Intentions, yours truly would be a beleaguered General reporting from the front lines.
 For over a decade now, I've led tens of thousands of people to battle myself, and my orders have been passed down to millions of soldiers.

-And because I'm now, totally, done with this analogy, I'll explain what I mean.
+And because I'm now _totally_ done with this analogy, I'll explain exactly what I mean.

-I've facilitated (and co-facilitated -- don't want to take all of this credit/blame) trainings for well over tens of thousands of people over years, and "intentions" inevitably would come up in some form or fashion, and we'd immediately nip that bud (Ooo!
+I've facilitated (and co-facilitated! -- I don't want to take all of the credit/blame) trainings and workshops for tens of thousands of people around the world, and "intentions" inevitably would come up in some form or fashion, and we'd immediately nip that bud.
+(Ooo!
 Gardening!
-What a more pleasant metaphor).
+What a more delightful metaphor!)

-I've also written several articles addressing intentions in social justice context that have been shared and read millions of times, and there's a whole chapter on intentions in my first book.
+I've also written several articles and created other resources addressing intentions in a social justice context that have been shared and read millions of times.
+There's even a whole chapter on intentions in my first book.

 You'll notice I'm not linking to things here.
-That's not an accident; this essay is me beginning the process of weeding those out, and I'm no longer wanting to spread the seeds.
+That's not an accident.

+This essay is me beginning the process of weeding all of those things out of my work, and I'm no longer wanting to spread the seeds.
 (If you want to roll in the dandelions, I bet googling my name plus "intentions" will take you to a field full of them.)

 Why share this at all?
-Two reasons: one, I want you to know that my current feelings on this subject have evolved over a decade, and I didn't come to this lightly; two, I don't need any of you stumbling upon my past work and casting me in their play of [Hypocrisy Theatre](https://www.itspronouncedmetrosexual.com/2019/01/hypocrisy-theatre/).
+Two reasons: one, I want you to know that my current feelings on this subject have evolved over a decade, and I didn't come to this lightly; two, I don't need any of you stumbling upon my past work and casting me in your play of [Hypocrisy Theatre](https://www.itspronouncedmetrosexual.com/2019/01/hypocrisy-theatre/).

 Before I get into how I feel now, let me briefly walk you through how I felt about intentions before (and how a lot, most, and maybe _almost all_ social justice people feel currently):